-A parallel circuit is constructed using two bulbs having a different resistance; each bulb is placed in its own separate branch.
-An ammeter is wired into the circuit into one of the branches in order to measure the current in that branch.
-It is eventually moved to the other branch to measure its current.
+A series circuit is constructed using two bulbs having a different resistance.
+An ammeter is wired into the circuit in series with the two bulbs.
 Students observe and record the brightness of the low-resistance and the high-resistance bulb.
-Measurements of the current in each individual branch ( $I{low\,R}$ and $I{high\,R}$ ) is recorded.
-The voltage probes are then used to determine the voltage drops across the two individual bulbs ( $\Delta V{ow\,R}$ and $\Delta V{high\,R}$ ).
+Measurements of the current in the circuit are made.
+The voltage probes are then used to determine the voltage drops across each of the two individual bulbs $(\Delta V{low\,R}$ and $\Delta V{high\,R})$.
 Observations and measurements of current and voltage drops are made for the same number of batteries but with the bulbs placed in a single-bulb circuit.
 Students use the measurements to help explain the observations and to answer the questions posed in the Purpose of this lab.